ccniuj/talks/blockchain_submit/slides.md

 # Outline
 - Who are We?
 - What is Ethereum?
-- How does Smart Contract Work?
+- How Does Smart Contract Work?
 - Application of Smart Contract: EtherDelta

 ---